-This conversion of a six-storey dye factory into 84 dwelling units in the Plateau Mont-Royal neighborhood of Montreal, included the complete dismantling of the building’s facade for conversion to a new facade of precast concrete panels, balconies, bricks and windows from floor to ceiling.
-The “loft” unit concept includes European kitchens, exposed 12 feet high concrete ceilings and high-end finishes.
+This conversion of a six-story dye factory into 84 dwelling units in the Plateau Mont-Royal neighborhood of Montreal included the complete dismantling of the building’s facade to allow for its conversion into a new facade made of precast concrete panels, balconies, bricks and windows from floor to ceiling.
+The “loft” unit concept includes European kitchens, exposed 12-foot-high concrete ceilings and high-end finishes.

-It was necessary to give the effect of corrugated sheet to recall the industrial use.
-This was made possible by the use of pre-molded rubber matrix.
+It was necessary to recreate the effect of corrugated sheets to recall the industrial use.
+This was made possible using a pre-molded rubber matrix.

-The challenge of this project was to connect the facade elements to a slab cast in the 1950s.
-It was therefore necessary to ensure, by pull out tests, the capacity of the concrete slab to withstand the loads of this facade through chemical anchors installed on the slab.
+The challenge of this project was to connect the facade elements to a slab cast from the 1950s.
+It was therefore necessary to ensure, through pull-out tests, the capacity of the concrete slab to withstand the loads of the facade using chemical anchors installed on the slab.